buddysnft/clawstart-templates/README.md

 ## Credits

 Created by ClawStart to solve the OpenClaw onboarding problem.
-Inspired by the OpenClaw community and built with feedback from OpenClaw creator Peter Steinberger.
+Inspired by the OpenClaw community.

 ## Related Links